3DPrintingGeek/STL_Files/README.md

-# May Flow Rate Test for Creality K1
+# Max Flow Rate Test for Creality K1

 Test the max flow rate of your K1 / K1 Max using the pre-sliced GCode.